 - 1. Clause 17 in Schedule 1 to the Act states that if a particular matter has a different exhibition or notification period that applies under Part 1 of Schedule 1, the longer period applies. - 2.
-The period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition.
+The days cited are "Calendar Days", not weekdays. - 3.
+The period for public exhibitions cannot end on a Saturday, a Sunday or a public holiday. - 4.
+The period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition. - 5.
+The exhibition material is generally removed on the day following the expiration of the public exhibition period.